 5:33 Am - Begin civil twilight

 Nardini Manor is a century-old country estate situated on five and a half acres of land that includes a maze and a custom-built running path.
 The property is located in an area of farmland, just South of I-10 in Buckeye, Arizona.

 Nardini Manor's owner Rodger Wrublik, a local ultrarunner and instrumental in Aravaipa Running's history, custom built the running path in 2003 for use around the perimeter of the property.

 The Aid Station tent will be easily accessible right on the course.
 The timing tent will be just West of the Aid Station with timing mats that you must cross each loop.
 You can setup your own tent in front of the manor for no charge.

 Parking will be free and available onsite.
+Runners will enter the property from Jackrabbit Road through the main gates.
+(Please do not drive on the canal service road).
+Drive slow coming into the main entrance as vehicles cross the race course.
 Vehicles will be accessible from the race course.
 Please remember to return to the course where you left it to continue on your loop.